galitsky94/battleship/README.md

 ## Features

+### Team-Based Dual Grid
+- Two teams: Red and Blue, each with their own grid
+- Team selection is persistent via localStorage
+- Compete for control of the grid in real time

 ### Grid System
-- Massive 1000x1000 grid (1 million cells)
+- Massive 1000x1000 cell grid divided into 10x10 chunks (each chunk is 100x100 cells)
-- Divided into 100 chunks (10x10) for organization
+- Chunk-based rendering for efficient performance
 - Cell-based interaction for ship placement and firing
 - Subtle chunk boundaries for visual organization

 ### Gameplay
-- Place ships of different sizes
+- Place ships of different sizes for your team
 - Fire shots at any location on the grid
 - Real-time heat map showing active battle areas
 - Ships can be placed horizontally or vertically
+- Destroyed territory cooldown: Ships cannot be placed in areas where ships were recently destroyed

 ### Battle Simulation
 - Automated simulation of battle activity across the entire grid